 “But what struck one more than even these fine works was the remarkable stamina & concentration of Heather Roche’s playing; in her hands, each & every piece became thoroughly absorbing.” – 5against4.com

-Born in Canada, clarinetist Heather Roche trained in England and now lives in Germany.
+Born in Canada, clarinetist Heather Roche trained in England, lived in Germany for 7 years and now lives in London.
 She has performed at some of the major European festivals, including musikFest (Berlin), BachFest (Leipzig), Musica Nova (Helsinki), Acht Brücken (Cologne), the International Computer Music Conference (Huddersfield, Ljubljana) and the Agora Festival (Ircam, Paris).
 She has also performed solo programmes at the Zagreb Music Biennale, the Huddersfield Contemporary Music Festival, the New York Electroacoustic Symposium, at CIRMMT (Montreal) and with the Birmingham Electroacoustic Sound Theatre (BEAST).

 In 2014 she was awarded a DIVA (Danish International Visiting Artists Fellowship), and lived in Copenhagen for two months.

-Since 2016 she is also Reviews Editor for TEMPO, a quarterly journal for contemporary music published by Cambridge University Press.
+Since 2016 she became the Reviews Editor for TEMPO, a quarterly journal for contemporary music published by Cambridge University Press.

-She has performed with musikFabrik (Cologne), ensemble Garage (Cologne), ensemble interface (Berlin), the Riot Ensemble (London) and ensemble proton (Bern).
-She is also a founding member of ensemble hand werk (Cologne). hand werk has performed at festivals including the Wittener Tage für neue Kammermusik, Acht Brücken: Musik für Köln, blurred edges (Hamburg), in cities across Europe including Vienna, Leipzig, Dresden and recently in a week-long residency at Harvard University.
-The next year sees hand werk performing in Munich, Lebanon, Croatia and the UK.
-She also plays regularly across the UK in a trio with Carla Rees (flutes) and Xenia Pestova (piano) and has recently formed an alliance with the accordionist Eva Zöllner.
+She has performed with musikFabrik (Cologne), ensemble Garage (Cologne), ensemble interface (Berlin), the Riot Ensemble (London), mimitabu (Gothenburg), the Alisios Camerata (Zagreb), and ensemble proton (Bern).
+She also plays regularly across the UK in a trio with Carla Rees (flutes) and Xenia Pestova (piano) and in 2015 formed an alliance with the accordionist Eva Zöllner.